 Subdued economic performance in the region in previous years has resulted in ambitious fiscal consolidation measures being implemented, including cutbacks on capital expenditure and benefits to public sector employees, reform of energy and water subsidies, the introduction of land taxes, and the introduction of VAT at 5%.
 It now appears, however, that governments are softening their stance on cutbacks, having ap expansionary budgets for 2018 and 2019, with a particular focus on developing the non-oil economy and public infrastructure.
 These strategic goals are key components of regional National Development Plans, such as “ ‘Saudi Vison 2030’ and ‘Qatar National Vison 2030’, and are further supported by major regional events, such as Expo 2020 in Dubai and the FIFA World Cup 2022 in Qatar.
 Additionally, to help stimulate growth, further emphasis has been placed on improving the business environment, with a range of measures being implemented across the GCC states.
 Measures implemented include new insolvency laws, visa reforms, reduced time and cost for building permits, the streamlining of electricity connections for new plots, and moves towards making it easier to start a new business.

 Bolstered by strengthening oil prices, increased government spending and a slower pace of fiscal consolidation, economic growth in the GCC states is expected to have rebounded to 2.4% in 2018, and to reach 3% in 2019 after hitting an eight-year low of 0.4% in 2017, according to the IMF.
-In the UAE, GDP growth is expected to reach 3.7% in 2019, compared to 2.9% in 2018 and 0.8% in 2017.
+As part of its Regional Economic Outlook, the IMF has revised the UAE’s expected economic growth downwards from the October 2018 forecasts, projecting 2.8% real GDP growth for 2019 compared to the earlier forecast of 3.6%, compared to 2.9% in 2018 and 0.8% in 2017.
+According to the latest IMF projections, the UAE economy grew by a lower-than-expected 1.7% in 2018, against the October forecast of 2.9%.
+In 2020, the UAE is projected to grow by 3.3% in 2020, supported by a strong non-oil growth for the year at 4%.
 Similarly, Saudi Arabia is following a positive trend, with a forecast of 2.4% in 2019, compared to 2.2% and 0.9% in the previous two years.

 Construction activity plays a significant role in regional economic development.
 A whitepaper published by Ventures Onsite estimates that in 2019, construction contract awards for building works will reach $69 billion followed by energy projects at $38bn and infrastructure at $17bn.This represents an 11% increase across the board when compared to 2018, largely due to growth in the energy and infrastructure sectors.
 Similar to previous years, the UAE, Saudi Arabia and Qatar will remain the top three markets in the GCC construction industry.